 Keep going until the whole house is clean and organized.
 You don’t need to spend a fortune to do it either.
 There are plenty of ways to clean and organize your home on a budget.

 And don’t stop with physical cleaning.
 Take this opportunity to do some financial spring cleaning as well.
 From reviewing your budget – or set one up through YNAB or Personal Capital – and financial goals to checking up on your net worth, your money needs regular attention.

 22. De-Stress With a Coloring Book

 Coloring books can keep your kids quiet for a little while, creating some precious silence around the house.
 And for you, they let your mind wander freely, breaking the cycle of intensive focus and goal-oriented thinking you practice all day every day.

-For a good irreverent chuckle, order an adult coloring book on Amazon and make use of it before, during, or after your wine tasting.
+For a good irreverent chuckle, order an adult coloring book on Amazon and make use of it before, during, or after a wine tasting.
 For a free, kid-friendly alternative, try this fantastic digital resource instead.

 23. Take a Virtual Tour